 This helps reduce our reliance on virgin materials while decreasing emissions associated with production and shipping.

 One of the biggest challenges in managing e-waste is that there are often insufficient facilities for recycling and properly disposing of electronics.
-Many countries lack proper regulations and resources to ensure that electronic waste is disposed of responsibly.
+Many countries lack proper regulations and resources to ensure responsible waste disposal.

 In addition, many people don’t realize they can take their old devices to a local collection site or recycle them through a certified program.

-When it comes to reducing e-waste, there are a few simple steps you can take.
+When it comes to reducing e-waste, you can take a few simple steps.
 However, you must also be aware of policies and regulations in your area before disposing of any electronics.

 If your device is still in good working condition, you can sell it or donate it to someone who can use it.
 There are many websites that allow you to list and sell used electronics.
 You can also donate them to charities or local organizations if they’re still usable.

 Cell phones and computers are the most common type of e-waste.
-In most cases, they are still in working condition when they are disposed of.
+In fact, most e-waste still works when it is disposed!

 Businesses that upgrade every year with new systems and hardware can have a huge environmental impact.
 Donating computers to charitable organizations or schools is an excellent way to minimize this waste, as well as help those in need at the same time.